easyforger/easyforger/README.md

 - change version config to final
 - commit
 - bintrayUpload (with dryRun = false)
-- create github tag for the version
+- create github tag for the version (draft a new release)
 - close the milestone on github
 - change version config to next snapshot
 - commit
 - send announcements to twiiter, the mailing list and the forums at forum.easyforger.com
+- don't forget the do the same for easyforger-samples and easyforger-autotester
+- also, generate the tag on the ef-mod-template and upload the template link on the easyforger.com website

 --